 - Trust – Our empathetic approach, accountability for our actions, and focus on quality aims to build trust in all our relationships

-Dr. Bridget Arend has 20 years of experience supporting teaching and learning in higher education.
-She currently consults, conducts workshops and speaks about issues related to college teaching for universities and educational conferences.
-Bridget is the former Executive Director of the Office of Teaching and Learning at the University of Denver (DU), where she spent 13 years consulting with faculty members from all disciplines about teaching and learning, facilitating and overseeing professional development events, and organizing teaching-related initiatives.
-Bridget continues to teach part time at DU’s Morgridge College of Education and University College’s Communications Department.
-Bridget received her PhD in Higher Education and Adult Learning and continues to write and pursue research interests including teaching strategies in higher education, encouraging critical thinking in discussions, the role of reflection in learning and alternative ways to evaluate teaching.
+Bridget Arend, PhD, has 20 years of experience supporting teaching and learning in higher education.
+She is currently the Associate Director of Teaching and Learning at Metropolitan State University of Denver and is the former Executive Director of the Office of Teaching and Learning at the University of Denver.
+She consults with faculty members, facilitates and oversees professional development programs, and organizes teaching-related initiatives for faculty across disciplines.
+She continues to teach at the University of Denver Morgridge College of Education.
+Bridget received her PhD in Higher Education and Adult Learning and continues to write and pursue research interests including teaching strategies in higher education, encouraging critical thinking in discussions, the role of reflection in learning, and alternative ways to evaluate teaching.
 She is co-author of a comprehensive book about instructional practices in higher education, Facilitating Seven Ways of Learning: A Resource for More Purposeful, Effective and Enjoyable College Teaching.

 As the owner of Intentional College Teaching, I commit to working towards a just and equitable society.
 I commit to learning more about how equity, inclusion, and diversity goals are not enough, and are not synonymous with anti-racism.
 As Paulo Freire has long stated, education is not neutral, and all acts of education are political.
 I commit to learning how I can do more, to continually reviewing and updating the courses and facilitation practices offered through ICT, and to furthering my personal and professional actions with the intent of practicing and sharing anti-racist, inclusive pedagogy. – Bridget Arend